Administrative geography of the United Kingdom: Scotland

-Scotland has a devolved legislature, the Scottish Parliament, with a government, the Scottish Executive, since 1999.
-Since 2007 the Scottish Executive has been called the Scottish government.
+Scotland has a devolved legislature, the Scottish Parliament, with a government, the Scottish Government, since 1999.
+The Scottish Government is headed by the First Minister of Scotland who is responsible for all areas of decision making, government policy as well as the international engagement of Scotland.
+The Scottish Parliament is made up of 129 elected Members of the Scottish Parliament (MSPs), with the population of Scotland being represented by a number of 8 MSPs.
+The Scottish Parliament consists of two types of MSPs – a constituency MSP who represents the local area, and seven regional list MSPs who collectively represent the larger area that includes any given constituency.

+The Scottish Parliament meets at Holyrood, located in the capital city of Edinburgh.
+Edinburgh is also the seat of Bute House, the official residence of the First Minister, as well as the Palace of Holyroodhouse, the official residence of the monarch in Scotland.
+The highest courts in Scotland operating under the countries legal system – the High Court of Justiciary and the Court of Session (known collectively as the Supreme Courts of Scotland) – are based at Parliament House, Edinburgh.

 For local government, Scotland has 32 council areas (unitary authorities).
 Below this uniform level of subdivision, there are varying levels of area committees in the larger rural council areas, and many small community councils throughout the country, although these are not universal.
 Scottish community councils have few if any powers beyond being a forum for raising issues of concern.

 Wales

 Wales has an elected, devolved legislature, the Senedd (Welsh Parliament; Senedd Cymru), from which the Welsh Government is drawn.

 For local government, Wales consists of 22 unitary authorities: 10 county boroughs, 9 Counties, and 3 Cities.
 Below these are community councils, which have powers similar to those of English parish councils.

-Wales is also divided into preserved counties, which are used for ceremonial purposes.
+The 22 unitary authorities are grouped into preserved counties, which are used for ceremonial purposes.
 Although based on the counties used for local government between 1974 and 1996, they no longer have an administrative function.